eliaperantoni/Koi/backlog.md

 - [ ] Ruby
 - [ ] Swift
 - [ ] Dart
+- [ ] Wren
 - [ ] Magpie
 - [ ] Finch
 - [ ] Vigil
 - [ ] Kotlin
 - [ ] TypeScript

+## 16/12/2020

+Idea: the lexer distinguishes lines that are code and lines that are commands.
+When it is at the begging of the file or it has just read a `\n` (this means that it is at the start of a line) it checks to see if there is any unquoted `=` or `(` on the same line.
+If that's not the case: the line is scanned as a command.
+Otherwise it's scanned as normal code and uses a strategy similar to Go's to ignore newlines that follow tokens such as `.`, `,`, `[`, `(` etcetera